← Back to RawStack

 DDD introduces several core principles and patterns to help developers build highly maintainable and scalable applications:

-Domain-Driven Design (DDD) and Hexagonal Architecture are highly complementary because both focus on separating business logic from external concerns.
+Domain-Driven Design (DDD) and CQRS are highly complementary because both help structure complex systems around business intent and clear responsibilities.

 Where is it used in the stack?